Visible-Radio/NodePTR/README.md

 ## Font

-Internally, NPTR consumes character definition json generated with the [Node Pixel Character Editor](https://visible-radio.github.io/react-pixel-character-editor/).
+Internally, NPTR consumes character definition json generated with the [React Pixel Character Editor](https://visible-radio.github.io/react-pixel-character-editor/).
 It will write any char sets defined with that tool, but is currently hardcoded to a specific definition set.